raspberrypilearning/stamping-app/en/step_7.md

 Demonstrating these skills will contribute to the [Scratch Beginner]() and [Citizen Maker]() badges.

 You can go back and improve your project whenever you have time.

-Feedback is a great way to reflect on your work.
-Check if you anyone from the Scratch community has left you a comment on your project.